askthecode/documentation/docs/features/search/search-code.md

 ![](/resources/usage/search/sample.png)

 ### Conclusion
-The `Repository Search` functionality enhances the capabilities of the plugin, offering users a more refined and targeted approach to navigating Github repositories.
+The `Search Code` functionality enhances the capabilities of the plugin, offering users a more refined and targeted approach to navigating Github repositories.
 By addressing the repository size limitations of the base functionality and providing a solution tailored to user queries, it ensures a more efficient and user-centric experience.